26 Best Types of Vanda Orchids + Beginner’s Care Guide

 Native to the Himalayan region, Vanda cristata is a terete orchid with slender, cylindrical leaves and charming, star-shaped flowers in shades of green, yellow, and white.

-A Vanda cristata with shades of green, yellow and white.
+two vanda cristata with their many shades of yellow green and red

 9. Vanda bensonii